khudgins/documentation/on-premise/administration/console.rst

 Databases
 ~~~~~~~~~

-The frequency with which the enStratus console database is backed up is determined
+The frequency with which the Enstratius console database is backed up is determined
-primarily by the number of writes being made to the database. enStratus environments where
+primarily by the number of writes being made to the database.
+Enstratius environments where
-there are many new accounts being joined to enStratus, many new users being added or
+there are many new accounts being joined to Enstratius, many new users being added or
 modified should conduct backups more frequently than environments where these events are
 less frequent.